xiix0/scam/README.md

-You will never know hunger.
+You will have long and healthy life.